AbTrax/YABQOLA/README.md

   - One-click Cycles and Eevee presets tuned for clay previews, draft stills, and final hero frames.
   - Keeps motion blur, sampling, and output formats in sync across render engines.

-- **Quick Snap**
-  - Pick a source point and a destination point to snap the active selection instantly.
-  - Works with objects or mesh components, honoring nearby vertices and object origins.

 - **Auto Blink**
   - Generates natural blink patterns on shape keys across a chosen frame range.
   - Supports random timing, adjustable durations, and per-scene seed control.